-“We create a safe place for young people to identify their stress and to support
+“To create a safe place for young people and their caregivers to identify and share

 Our Shared Values